Multiple Bachelor Enlisted Quarters Lock Repairs Phase-IV

 Buyer not available

 The Department of Defense, through the Naval Facilities Engineering Command Mid-Atlantic, is soliciting proposals for improvements to Bachelor Enlisted Quarters (BEQ) at locations 2075 and 1807.
-The project aims to enhance the facilities through commercial and institutional building construction, which is critical for maintaining quality living conditions for enlisted personnel.
-This opportunity is set aside for 8(a) certified businesses, and interested parties can find more details by logging into the Procurement Integrated Enterprise Environment (PIEE) and searching for solicitation number N4008525R2564.
-For inquiries, potential bidders may contact Mim Kesler at 757-847-7949 or via email at mim.c.kesler.civ@us.navy.mil, or Maurice Muse at 757-887-4705 or maurice.muse@navy.mil.
+The project aims to enhance the facilities' infrastructure and living conditions for enlisted personnel, which is crucial for maintaining morale and operational readiness within the Navy.
+This opportunity is set aside for 8(a) certified businesses under the NAICS code 236220, focusing on commercial and institutional building construction, with a PSC code of Z1JZ for maintenance of miscellaneous buildings.
+Interested contractors can find more details by logging into the Procurement Integrated Enterprise Environment (PIEE) at https://piee.eb.mil and searching for solicitation number N4008525R2564.
+For inquiries, contact Mim Kesler at 757-847-7949 or via email at Mim.c.kesler.civ@us.navy.mil, or Maurice Muse at 757-887-4705 or maurice.muse@navy.mil.

 Base Housing Demolition (Multiple Locations)